1 July price change

 Advantages

-• Avoid Repeat Switching: If you switch now and your new retailer then hikes their prices post-July, you might find you've made the wrong move and need to switch again.
+• Avoid Repeat Switching: If you switch early and your new retailer then hikes their prices, you might find you need to switch again.

 Disadvantages

-• Opportunity Cost: If you're currently on an uncompetitive plan, you very likely find yourself continuing to overpay for weeks while waiting.
+• Opportunity Cost: If you're currently on an uncompetitive plan, you'll likely continue to overpay for weeks while waiting.

-• Retailer Transparency Lag: Not all retailers publish their price changes early.
-Some retailers might not update their pricing until well after July 1, and others can change their pricing in response to competitor pricing as it becomes visible in the market, leading to decision delays.
+• Retailer Transparency Lag: Not all retailers disclose their price changes in a timely manner.
+Some retailers may not update their pricing until well after July 1, and others may adjust their pricing in response to competitor pricing as it becomes visible in the market, leading to decision delays.

 Option 2: Switch Now to a Better Deal